taeyang91/assessment/README.md

    - How well does the candidate handle potential issues such as error handling, rate limiting, etc.?

 5. **Documentation:**
-   - Is the documentation clear, detailed, and does it adequately describe the solution and deployment steps?
+   - Is the documentation clear, detailed, and adequately describes the solution and deployment steps?

 ---